wp-plugins/quote-master/readme.txt

 == Frequently Asked Questions ==

+= I need a lot of help setting up my quotes, what can you do to help? = We now offer a monthly premium support plan that offers priority response, access to a premium support-only forum, and includes 1-on-1 training!
+For details, visit our services page: (http://mylocalwebstop.com/services/)

+= Do you offer any 1-on-1 training to assist me in using this plugin? = We now offer an installation service that includes 1-on-1 training as well as a monthly support plan that includes 1-on-1 training.
+For details, visit our services page: (http://mylocalwebstop.com/services/)

 = I have an idea, how do I contact you? =
 Feel free to use the widget on the help page within the plugin or from the contact page at mylocalwebstop.com.

 == Changelog ==

+= 6.2.2 (March 2, 2014) =
+ * Minor Bug Fixes

 = 6.2.1 (February 13, 2014) =
  * Added Ability To Show Quotes Only From Certain Category